sanaazizuk/london-property-market-analysis/README.md

 #### Datasets

-- Source data is HM Land Registry Price Paid Data, downloaded per borough from the Land Registry open data portal
+- Raw datasets can be found in the `Raw Data` folder
-- The cleaned, merged dataset is produced by the Python notebook below and loaded directly into MySQL as `fact_house_prices`
+- The cleaned, merged dataset, `london_house_prices_cleaned.csv`, is produced by the Python notebook below and loaded directly into MySQL as `fact_house_prices`
-- The full cleaned CSV is 86MB and is not committed to this repository.
-A 1,000 row sample sits in the `data` folder, and the notebook reproduces the full file end to end
+- The three SQL view exports sitting alongside it are what the published Tableau Public dashboard actually connects to, since Tableau Public does not support live database connections

 #### Data Cleaning and Analysis

 - The full Python cleaning, outlier handling, and exploratory work is in [london_house_prices_cleaned.ipynb](./london_house_prices_cleaned.ipynb)
-- The SQL queries, three reusable views, and the follow up checks are in [london_house_prices_analysis.sql](./sql/london_house_prices_analysis.sql)
+- The SQL queries, three reusable views, and the follow up checks are in [london_house_prices_analysis.sql](./london_house_prices_analysis.sql)
 - The finished Tableau dashboard can be found in this repository as a .twbx file

 ---